guilherme-pereira/QTLpoly/docs/1-tutorial.md

 <img src="1-tutorial_files/figure-html/unnamed-chunk-31-1.png" style="display: block; margin: auto;" />

-Notice that for highly significant QTL ($P < 2.22 \times 10^{-16}$), computing support intervals may not be feasible, which is commonly regarded as very narrow support interval.
+Notice that for highly significant QTL ($P < 2.22 \times 10^{-16}$), computing support intervals may not be very reliable, which is expected to be narrower than the support interval for the QTL on LG 2 for 'T32'.
 We used the same colors as in [plot profiles] to keep them consistent through plots.
 Obviously, no QTL are shown for the trait 3 'T45'.

 # Fit multiple QTL models